 Divorce can be an expensive, messy process.
 Legal separation may seem like a better solution to many in a difficult marriage.
 Legal separation can allow one spouse to reduce their financial and legal risks associated with their spouse’s activities or to qualify for benefits or aid without considering their estranged spouse’s income or assets.
-People decide to separate instead of divorce for a number of reasons.
+People decide to

 For some people, the remaining social stigma associated with divorce is enough to turn them off from the process entirely.
 For others, concerns about how their religious community might receive news of a divorce could affect their decisions.
 It’s also possible that someone considering a legal separation might have hopes of an eventual reconciliation with their spouse.

 After securing a formal, legal separation from your spouse, you might move to a new property or even start a new relationship.
 If the separation has lasted for some time, do you have the option of getting married after legal separation?

 Separation is not the same thing as divorce under Colorado law

 You can file legal separation paperwork after living apart for at least 91 days.
 Those who legally separated from their spouse, possibly years or even decades ago, may have moved on with their life.
 However, from a legal standpoint, they still have ties to their former spouse.